GoÊteia

 Welcome to Goêteia

-Goêteia.com is a virtual home to share and teach all things related to the practice of chthonic sorcery.
+Goêteia.com is a virtual home to share and teach things related to the practice of chthonic sorcery.
 All content here is a free offering to the occult community.
 I have written several books on the subject, which you can find in the materia section.
 The about tab offers a short introduction and the myth tab gives you a full exploration of the history of goêteia.
-If you wander what it takes to practice goêteia the skill section offers a first overview.
+If you wonder what it takes to practice goêteia the skill section offers a first overview.
 On the lore tab you can access my personal blog on chthonic sorcery.
 Finally, at the bottom of this page you can subscribe to my newsletter. – And if you still wonder, what goêteia is actually all about, just scroll down a little and continue reading.

 Here is to living with the spirits.